 - Trade off between water and alcohol.
 Once you start drinking alcohol, make sure water is getting some love, too.
 For every alcoholic drink you have, drink a 16-ounce glass of water.

-- Avoid dark liquors.
+- Keep an eye on dark liquors.
 Alcohols like whiskey and brandy have high levels of congeners, including tannins and acetaldehyde, which might dehydrate you more quickly.

 How to rehydrate after drinking alcohol